American-Magnetics-Inc/multi-axis-operation/README.md

 * __Deployment and compilation hints__
 	* *For Windows*: The MultiAxis-Setup folder contains a setup project for producing a Windows installer.
 This requires the [Visual Studio Installer](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects) extension.
 A bin folder is referenced by the installer where you should place the Qt binaries for packaging by the installer.

 	* *For Linux:* See the README file in the binary download (see above) for the instructions for deploying on Ubuntu.
 Other versions of Linux may require a different procedure.
-High-DPI display support functions flawlessly in KDE Plasma (not suprising since KDE is Qt-based).
+High-DPI display support functions flawlessly in KDE Plasma (not surprising since KDE is Qt-based).
 The application exhibits various unaddressed issues with high-DPI display in other desktop managers such as Unity and Gnome, as does the general desktop environment for those desktop managers at present.

 	* *For Mac*: Simply unzip the binary distribution and copy the .app folder to the desired location.
 In order to include the Qt runtime libraries in any app bundle you compile yourself, you should use the [Mac Deployment Tool](http://doc.qt.io/qt-5/osx-deployment.html#macdeploy).
 Dark mode in Mojave is not currently supported in the binary distribution.